combindma/laravel-trail/README.md

 2. **Additional Tags**
     - `anonymous_id`: A unique identifier for tracking anonymous users on your website.
+    - `user_id`: A unique identifier for registered or logged-in users on your website.
+    - `email`: A unique email for registered or logged-in users on your website.
+    - `name`: Full name for registered or logged-in users on your website.
     - `landing_page`: The first page the user visits on your website during a session.
     - `exit_page`: The last page the user visits before leaving your website.
     - `ip_address`: The user's IP address, which can provide insights into their location and network.